Sunday 7 September 2014

 The Martians and Us: The History Of British Science Fiction

-This three part BBC series covers many of the classics of the genre - both written and filmed - trying to put them in some sort of context of the times they were written and the lives of their authors.
+Narrated by the 12th Doctor, Peter Capaldi this three part BBC series from 2006 covers many of the classics of the genre - both written and filmed - trying to put them in some sort of context of the times they were written and the lives of their authors.

 Episode 1: From Apes to Aliens explores the dawn of the science age with particular attention to H. G. Wells, Olaf Stapledon and Arthur C. Clarke who appears here as one of the talking heads along with Brian Aldiss, Doris Lessing, Brian Stapleford, Kim Newman and others.